This post contains affiliate links.

 2-4 players | Age 10+ | Grade 5-8

-Fraction CityOpens in a new tab. is a great game for learning how to use the basic operations with fractions to achieve a value of one.
+Fraction City is a great game for learning how to use the basic operations with fractions to achieve a value of one.
 The aim is to collect ten fraction tiles.
 Therefore, students have to strategize to determine the best route to get the fractions they need.
 Although this helps students think carefully about how to combine fractions, it prolongs the game since each player will move very slowly to ensure that he or she is choosing the best combination.

 Prolonged play results in boredom.
 Additionally, there is no clear sense of direction on the board.